panther-labs/panther-content-template/README.md

 make shell
 ```

 4) Run the install command to bootstrap the repository's dependencies.
+If you are running in docker, there may be warnings about running as a root user.
+These can be ignored.
 You can confirm this was successful by running the tests.
 ```shell
 make install
 make test